graphql-dotnet/graphql-dotnet/docs/learn.md

             // this could leak info about hidden fields in error messages
             // it would be better to implement a filter on the schema so it
-            // acts as if they just don't exist vs. an auth denied error _.Match<Field>(fieldAst =>
+            // acts as if they just don't exist vs. an auth denied error
+            // - filtering the schema is not currently supported _.Match<Field>(fieldAst =>
             {
                 var fieldDef = context.TypeInfo.GetFieldDef();